 - 117. FFA Novice Livestock Judging

 - 118. FFA Advanced Livestock Judging

-- 119. FFA Team Judging (Must enter under Chapter name; list all members on entry

-form under description.)
+- 119. FFA Team Judging (Must enter under Chapter name; list all members on entry form under description.)

-Division 11106 - 4-H|Grange Livestock Judging Superintendent: Miriam Bennett 509.876.1010
+Division 11106 - 4-H|Grange

+Superintendent: Miriam Bennett 509.876.1010

+- 4-H|Grange members may judge as individuals and/or a team of four members. - Each contestant shall place, according to his/her judgement, classes of swine, sheep, beef, and goats. - Each contestant shall place, according to his/her judgment, classes of swine, sheep, beef, cattle, and goats.

+class or question class to be held on the day of judging. • No contestant will be permitted to inspect the animals on the fairgrounds prior above rules will be sufficient to bar the offender from the contest.

-- 4-H|Grange members may judge as individuals and/ or a team of four members. - Each club may enter one or more teams of four members.
-Clubs with less than four members on a team may combine with other clubs to make a team. - Each contestant shall place, according to his/her judgment, classes of swine, sheep, beef, cattle, and goats. - Each contestant must give oral reasons and/or answer questions or both as required by superintendent and the judges.
-The superintendent will choose the oral reason class or question class to be held on the day of judging. - No contestant will be permitted to inspect the animals on the fairgrounds prior to the contest. - While the contest is in progress, there shall be no conferring between contestants and anyone else, except as directed by the superintendent.
-Any violation of the above rules will be sufficient to bar the offender from the contest. - Each team shall report to the sheep barn before 3:45 on Wednesday for the during Fair contest.
+• Each contestant must give oral reasons and/or answer questions or both as required by superintendent and the judges.
+The superintendent will choose the oral reason

+- to the contest. • While the contest is in progress, there shall be no conferring between contestants and anyone else, except as directed by the superintendent.
+Any violation of the - Each contestant shall report to the sheep barn before 3:45 on Wednesday for the during Fair contest.
 The superintendent will give the instructions to follow in the contest.

-120. 4-H|Grange Jr. Livestock Judging

-123. 4-H|Grange Team Livestock Judging

-121. 4-H Grange Int.
-Livestock Judging

-122. 4-H|Grange Sr. Livestock Judging
+Class No.